tscanlin/developers.optimizely.com/src/content/apps/index.md

 <img src="/assets/img/canvas/templates_tab_closeup.png" style="width: 60%;" />

-If you click this tab, your app's URL will be loaded via an iframe below the tab, with a signed payload as described in <a href="#canvas-payload">4.
+If you click this tab, your app's URL will be loaded via an iframe below the tab, with a signed payload as described below in <a href="#canvas-payload">Section 4.
 Use the Canvas payload</a>.

 <h3 id="canvas-payload">4.
 Use the Canvas payload</h3>